-Continue the development and implementation of a guaranteed and viable curriculum based on common units of instruction.
-Units will be built around common learning targets and formative and summative assessments measured by calibrated, shared rubrics in all synonymous courses.
+Continue the development and implementation of a guaranteed and viable curriculum based on common units of instruction utilizing the Professional Learning Community (PLC) process.
+Units will be built around essential standards, common learning targets, and formative and summative assessments measured by calibrated, shared rubrics in all synonymous courses.

-Common learning targets and formative and summative assessments measured by calibrated, shared rubrics in all synonymous courses will ensure equal access to high levels of learning for all students.
+Essential standards, common learning targets, and formative and summative assessments measured by calibrated, shared rubrics in all synonymous courses will ensure equal access to high levels of learning for all students.